SAUCES for meat, fish and vegetables to brighten up your Christmas

 Mary, is a revered voice in Sicilian cuisine and culture, is a brilliant and widely published writer and historian whose insights into the food of Sicily are unparalleled.
 She has written very notable books and articles in Italian and English.
 She is originally American, has married a Sicilian and lives in Sicily, and has done so for many years.
 She is a strong Sicilian voice.
 As we sat down to discuss the tradition, I couldn’t help but feel intrigued by this notion, though both Mary and I were quick to admit that we had never encountered it in Sicily itself.
 In all our cumulative years (especially Mary’s) of experience with Sicilian food and culture, The Feast of the Seven Fishes had not appeared on a Sicilian table.

-While the number “seven” is not strictly required, it holds significant symbolic meaning.
-In Catholicism, the number seven is considered sacred, representing the seven days of Creation, the seven sacraments, the seven virtues or deadly sins, or perhaps the seven hills of Rome.
+The significance of the number seven is open to interpretation.
+While not strictly required, it holds considerable symbolic meaning.
+In Catholicism, for example, it is considered sacred, representing the seven days of creation, the seven sacraments, the seven virtues or deadly sins, or the seven hills of Rome.

 IMG_3697